Prospects for Higgs boson and new scalar resonant production searches in ttbb final state at the LHC: Event analysis

 Signal samples show comparable distributions for different mass points (Fig. \ref{fig:mass_points}).
 The number of jets is enhanced in energetic events with resonant signal production in comparison to SM $t\bar{t}$ process.
 The number of b-tagged jets is increased with increasing mass of $Y$ and $X$ resonances, but limited by boosted regime for heavy masses of $X$ and light masses of $Y$.
-The signal events selection rates are between of $20\%$ for $m_X,m_Y = (1300, 975)$ GeV mass point and $10\%$ for $(1900, 475)$ GeV mass point.
-Selection efficiency for $t\bar{t}$ is greater than in SM $t{t}H$ searches \cite{CMS:2018hnq} due to b-tagging ``loose'' working point choice and found to be in agreement when ``medium'' working point is applied.
+The signal events selection rates are between of $20\%$ for $m_X,m_Y = (1300, 975)$ GeV mass point and $10\%$ for $(1900, 475)$ GeV mass point (Fig. \ref{fig:mass_points} and Tab. \ref{tab:sel_eff}).
+Resonant production nature of $t\bar{t}$ pair in signal samples consequently leads to enhanced $p_T$ distributions of leptons (comparing to SM $t\bar{t}H$ sample) and increasing selection efficiency for heavy mass points.
+On the other hand, isolated lepton selection efficiencies vary over mass points due to the difference in separation of charged lepton and hadronic decay products.
+For heavy $Y$ resonance boosted top quark decay is enhanced, while for heavy $X$ and low mass $Y$ the decay of the latter is boosted and top-quarks products are less separated.
+Thus, highest efficiency observed for medium mass points.
+We found selection efficiency for $t\bar{t}$+lf and $t\bar{t}$+hf to be in agreement with SM $t{t}H$ searches \cite{CMS:2018hnq} efficiency when ``medium'' b-tagging working point is applied and greater for `loose'' working point we use.

 To investigate the possibility of $Y$ and $X$ reconstruction we process over selected objects of event to create all possible unique sets with following content:

 where $b_{t}^{l}$ is supposed to be b-tagged jet from leptonic top-quark decay, $b_{t}^{q}$ - b-tagged jet from hadronic top-quark decay, $q^{1}_{t}$ and $q^{2}_{t}$ - $p_T$ leading and subleading light jets (non-b-tagged) from hadronic top-quark decay, $b^{1}_{H}$ and $b^{2}_{H}$ - $p_T$ leading and subleading b-tagged jets from $H$ decay.
 The obtained sets of objects are used to reconstruct the kinematic of events and fill invariant masses histograms shown at Fig. \ref{fig:mass_combo_0} and Fig. \ref{fig:mass_combo}.
 The peaks from W-bosons and top-quarks decays are visible in signal $q\bar{q}$, $\ell\nu$, $q\bar{q}n$ and $\ell\nu b$ distributions.
 However, they could not provide a well separation from $t\bar{t}$ SM background.
 The distributions for heavy resonant masses are also characterized by resolution degradation.
 On the other hand, the signal is clearly distinguishable in $t\bar{t}$ and $HY$ candidates distributions with histograms peaks near the values of the corresponding masses of resonances.